 When it comes to handgun proficiency, simplicity and consistency are your greatest allies.
 I’ve honed a steadfast approach to shooting through my years of diverse training in the police academy, martial arts and advanced instructor courses.
-In the chaos of a self-defense shooting, where adrenaline reigns and split-second decisions matter, your training becomes your foundation.
-Keeping your shooting stance simple and consistent is key.

 The Weaver and Isosceles: Foundations of Pistol Shooting Stance

 Renowned California Deputy Sheriff and competitive shooter Jack Weaver revolutionized handgun techniques with the Weaver shooting stance.
 Replacing outdated one-handed methods, the Weaver stance involves dropping your strong foot back, pushing the handgun forward, and locking it on target with a solid grip of both hands.
-It’s a technique that has stood the test of time, and it became the standard in handgun shooting.

 Another popular technique is the isosceles stance, forming a triangle with your feet as the base and your arms as the apex.
-While effective for shooting, especially in controlled environments, its limitations become apparent in dynamic situations.
+While effective for shooting in controlled environments, its limitations become apparent in dynamic situations.
 It’s not the stance you’d adopt when navigating a building or covering a suspect.

 IFS Stance: Interview, Fight, Shoot

 As a certified police firearms instructor since 1986, I advocate for the “interview, fight and shoot” (IFS) stance.
 Rooted in a boxing stance, it provides a stable foundation while allowing quick transitions between an officer’s primary duties.
-This position not only offers situational flexibility but also serves as a non-threatening posture, easily adaptable to draw and deploy tools other than firearms.

 The IFS stance aligns with the reality of law enforcement scenarios, where officers need to seamlessly shift between various responsibilities.
 Its adaptability allows for swift response without arousing suspicion, ensuring readiness for any potential threat.